Documentation

 How the command center turns the source-domain map into a plan for external placements: the main recommendation is the "outlet × topic" pair, and the content plan serves as a brief for the editorial team

-External publications: where the brand should appear beyond its site
+External publications: where the brand needs to appear beyond its own site

-• Recommendations aren't abstract: GEO Scout takes the domains AI already cites on your queries (from the Sources section) and suggests strengthening presence exactly where the model is already looking for confirmation.
-The card header shows the domain, type, and counts of queries, citations, and topics
+• The recommendations aren't abstract: GEO Scout takes the domains AI already cites for your queries (the same ones in the "Sources" section) and suggests strengthening presence where the model already looks for confirmation — not wherever "it would be nice to be published"

 Tip

 Don't treat external publications as an add-on to on-site work.
-For many niches this channel grows citations faster than on-site changes: AI already trusts these sources — you just need to land in the right material.
-Editorial publications are especially strong — one article on an outlet the model already cites quickly lifts the brand's share of mentions.
+For many niches this channel lifts citations faster than anything you change on your own site: AI already trusts these sources, you just need to be inside the right material.
+Editorial placements are the strongest — one article on an outlet the model already cites quickly raises the brand's share of mentions.

 Tip